+Table 5.1: SA o f the Development sequence - assessm nent matrix (cr iteria marked in bold italic are those that have e been added to the framework to take into account Cambridge issues - please see Section 3.4 for more details).
 SA objective Decision Making Criteria Cambridge Urban Area Edge of Cambridge New settlements More sustainable villages Smaller less sustainable villages Discussion 10.
 Climate Change Mitigation Will it promote energy efficiency and renewable energy technologies?
 Will it minimise contributions to climate change through sustainable construction practices?
 0 0 0 0 0 This is not a location specific issue.
 11. Climate Change Adaptation Will it use water in a sustainable manner, and enable and encourage high levels of water efficiency?
+0 0 0 0 0 Effects are either not locational issues or would be dependent on the exact development sites chosen.
 Will it minimise risk to people and property from flooding and account for all costs of flooding (including the economic, environmental and social costs)?
 Will it protect and enhance existing natural flood risk management infrastructure including capitalising on the opportunity for green infrastructure to help adapt to the threats of climate change?
 Will it ensure that suitable sustainable drainage measures are incorporated into developments in order to manage surface water runoff?
 Does it include measures to adapt to climate change (such as green and blue infrastructure, layout and massing)?
-0 0 0 0 0 Effects are either not locational issues or would be chosen.
 12. Human health Will it promote good health and encourage healthy lifestyles, and help reduce health inequalities (particularly in the north and east of Cambridge)?
-0 0 0 0 0 This would be dependent on the exact developme 13.
-Crime Will it reduce actual levels of crime, and will it reduce fear of crime?
+0 0 0 0 0 This would be dependent on the exact development sites chosen.
+13. Crime Will it reduce actual levels of crime, and will it reduce fear of crime?
 0 0 0 0 0 This is not a location specific issue.
 14. Public Open Space Will it increase the quantity and quality of publically accessible open space (particularly in areas anticipated to experience significant population growth)?
-0 0 0 0 0 This would be dependent on the exact developme
+0 0 0 0 0 This would be dependent on the exact development sites chosen.